sharrison19/SeasTheDay/README.md

 ## Summary

-Seas The Day takes an input of longitude and latitude from the Google Maps API and generates two reports based on those coordinates.
+First, the user is required to click on the map to get the longitude and latitude of their location.
+Next, the user must click the date they wish to view the data.
+Once the date is selected, the user can toggle between different times or chose another date.
+Seas The Day generates two reports based on the coordinates, date and time.
 The first report returns the following data:
 * Date
 * Time
 * Temperature